Shtaiven/LoST/README.md

     to build for those targets.

-* **NOTE:** If you can't run the compiled executable on Windows, copy SDL2.dll for the appropriate architecture into the executable's directory.
+* **NOTE:** If you can't run the compiled executable on Windows, copy SDL2.dll for the appropriate architecture into the executable's directory and run the compiled executable directly from there.